-- This application seeks planning permission for the erection of 30 affordable houses/units on the south west portion of the R1 Stynie Road designation in Mosstodloch. - Planning permission has already been granted on the whole of the R1 designation for the erection of 59 residential units following the approval of application 16/00083/APP on 12th March 2018.
-This previous consent is extant, however, the development has not yet commenced. - Although this application only covers around half of the overall R1 designation, a detailed layout plan has been provided for the remainder of the site, which indicates the intention to erect a total of 76 units across the site and also details where the associated infrastructure, such as, roads, SUDs, footways/cycleway, landscaping and a central open space will be located. - The proposed 30 residential units are broken down into 4 semi-detached single storey houses (type CS semi-detached, 2 bedrooms), 8 single storey terraced houses (type CS terraced 2 bedrooms), 8 two storey terraced flats (type A, 1 bedroom) and 10 two storey semi-detached houses (types D, 3 bedrooms & Type F, 4 bedrooms).
-The 5 separate house types have a relatively traditional pitched roof form and are to be finished in smooth grey concrete roof tiles and a mixture of wet harl render and painted timber cladding on the walls. - The houses will be connected to the public water supply, and public foul sewerage system via a new proposed wastewater pumping station which is to be located within the northern area of the site.
+- This application seeks planning permission for the erection of 46 affordable houses/units on the north and east portions of the R1 Stynie Road designation in Mosstodloch. - Planning permission has already been granted for 30 affordable houses/units (18/01536/APP) covering the southwest portion of the site and this previous application was approved at this Committee on 26 March 2019.
+Construction of this first phase has now commenced. - The proposed 46 residential units are broken down into 8 semi-detached single storey houses (type CS semi-detached, 2 bedrooms), 16 two storey flats (12 type A, 1 bedroom and 4 type H 2 bedrooms) and 22 two storey semi-detached houses (2 type B & E, 2 bedrooms, 16 type D, 3 bedrooms & 2 type F, 4 bedrooms).
+The 7 separate house types have a pitched roof form and are to be finished in smooth grey concrete roof tiles and a mixture of wet harl render and painted timber cladding on the walls and are finished to tie in with the first phase of the development. - The houses will be connected to the public water supply and public foul sewerage system via a new proposed wastewater pumping station which is to be located within the northern area of the site.
 Surface water from the roads and widened Stynie Road will be disposed of via swales and infiltration basins located throughout the site.
-Curtilage surface water run-off will be infiltrated within private soakaways for each plot. - The development has been designed around a large central area of open space, which is included in the application site and (together with a cycle way and equipped play area) will be provided as part of this first phase of the development.
-The Landscaping scheme comprises a mix of semi-mature/feature trees, heavy standard avenue/heavy standard trees, multi-stemmed/feathered trees, beech hedges, shrub beds/borders and planted swales.
-Identified tree species are Beech, Copper Beach, Crab Apple, Cherry, Rowan, Lime, Birch, Hawthorn and Hornbeam. - The following supporting documents have also been provided; Design and Access Statement, Planning Statement which incorporates the Sustainability Statement, Transport Statement, Flood Risk Assessment, and Drainage Strategy Report.
+Curtilage surface water run-off will be infiltrated within private soakaways for each plot. - The development has been designed around a large central area of open space, which has already been approved as part of the first phase of the development.
+The Landscaping Scheme comprises a mix of semi-mature/feature trees, heavy standard avenue/heavy standard trees, multi-stemmed/feathered trees, beech hedges, shrub beds/borders and planted swales. - The following supporting documents have also been provided; Design and Access Statement, Planning Statement which incorporates the Sustainability Statement, Transport Statement, Flood Risk Assessment, Archaeological Evaluation and 'Drainage Strategy Report.